 321 women provided qualitative narrative data.
-Data was analysed thematically, with 167 codes created, which were arranged into 22 categories within three overarching themes.
+Demographic data was captured from 289 of these women and a breakdown of this data can be found at Appendix 1.
+Their narrative data was analysed thematically, with 167 codes created, which were arranged into 22 categories within three overarching themes.
 Some categories presented within multiple themes.

 The main theme is 'care and support' and contains all categories.
 An additional two themes were developed which contained some of the same categories, but with further analysis providing additional meaning.
 Final categories within themes can be seen in figure 2.
 This section presents the data collected by the Engagement Officer (EO) and Community Connectors (CC).